Hunger in the United Kingdom: Attitudes towards hunger relief

-Liberal economists, like Adam Smith, took the view that government intervention would be counterproductive; that in the long run only the free market could produce sustained plenty for all.
+Liberal economists, such as Adam Smith, took the view that government intervention would be counterproductive; that in the long run only the free market could produce sustained plenty for all.
 Other very different but allied views for opposing hunger relief which arose in the late 18th century included Malthus's position that starvation was the only reliable way to check runaway population growth, and Townsend's view that hunger was a useful motivational condition, which taught "decency and civility, obedience and subjection, to the most brutish, the most obstinate, and the most perverse."

 The growing movement against hunger relief was supported even by some evangelical Christians, who had come to view hunger as evidence of punishment for sin, with the hungry best left to redeem themselves through their own hard work.
 Until the early 1830s, Lord Pitt and others who favoured government intervention largely retained control over policy, even if they had to compromise with those who opposed generous relief measures.

 But in 1834, most forms of aid to the poor were abolished, and this was done with almost universal support from the intellectual classes, even from the progressive wing.
 Karl Polanyi writes that the reason for the broad support was that the leading form of aid in the early 19th century, the Speenhamland system had become detested even by the working class themselves.
 Speenhamland involved supplementary payments to top up wages.
 Previously, levels of pay were often linked to the quality of the workman's work.
 With Speenhamland, workers would receive a guaranteed amount; it would sometimes vary, but only with the price of food.
 With the guaranteed payment, workers would usually find themselves dropping their standards, even if they had previously taken great pride in their workmanship.
 In some areas, only a small number of the very best workers were able to avoid applying for Speenhamland assistance.
 A saying arose among the working class that "Once on the rates, always on the rates", and the system became increasingly disliked as it was blamed for causing dependency, discouraging good work and was widely perceived to be more helpful to landowners than to workers.
 For this reason, by the 1830s even progressive intellectuals and opinion formers had switched their views in favour of free-market thinking.